samlown/couch_tap/README.md

 Defines which CouchDB database should be used to request the changes feed.
 The server should respond to the standard.

-When couch tap comes across a `changes` command, it actually fork the current process and sit in the background waiting for incoming change events.

 ### connection